 Note: An example of LeanCAD would be oversizing clearance holes for a part manufactured using an SLA process to account for shrinkage during manufacturing.

 Finish Line: Established Relationships Get Good Parts Fast

 When it comes time to manufacture parts for a rapid prototype design, it’s best to already have established relationships in place.
 It’s unlikely that a cold call to a new resource or vendor will yield fast, quality results.
-Established relationships also help when it comes to selecting materials and processes since there will be confidence in communication enabling fast execution.
+Established relationships also help when it comes to selecting materials and processes since there will be open lines of communication, enabling fast execution.